Hendrikjen/pedigree_programme/README.md

   <img src="example/relatedness_calculation/mini_example_git.png" width="300">
 </p>

-To calculate the dyadic relatedness for some selected dyads of the above-plotted pedigree, two input files are required: the pedigree file itself (one individual per row) and the preselection of dyads.
+To calculate the dyadic relatedness for some selected dyads of the above-plotted partial pedigree, two input files are required: the pedigree file itself (one individual per row) and the preselection of dyads.
 The files used for that example are listed in the subsection **Input files**, while the resulting output (relatedness coefficients and path characteristics for the selected dyads as well as the minimal inbreeding value and the number of completely known generations for each individual) can be viewed in the second section **Output files**.
 <details>
 <summary>I. Input files</summary>